vaido-world/chapter.site.root/_links/monthly_commnication.md

 3. Check our personal messages and pings (when people mention us) in discord, at least once a week.
 4. Once a month attend at least ONE of the two open access assembkues, it is not necessary to attend both.
 If not possible to attend read the agreements in the minutes/meeting notes.

 Assemblies are held every month on the same days and times:

-    - The secdond Wednesday of every month at 21:00 UTC
+    - The second Wednesday of every month at 21:00 UTC
     - The last Saturday of every month at 9:00 UTC

 Both assemblies are held in the (voice) International channel ON DISCORD https://tzm.community/discord